mhasanmhasan/from-bash-to-go-part-ii/README.md

 ok      hello   0.570s
 ```

 we can see that all is good now.
 Or is it?
-Well something is wrong because an empty function that does nothing at all (except that it exists) passes the test.
-So the test is obviously wrong.
+Well, something must be wrong because an empty function that does nothing at all (except that it exists) passes the test.
+So the *test* is obviously wrong.
 Now we need to start thinking a bit.
 What should be actually tested?

 ## Making the function testable